 The Policy Circle

-The Policy Circle is a 501(c)(3) Illinois-based organization which aims to "brings together women in the same community to learn from fact-based research and strengthen their voices in public policy dialogue."
+The Policy Circle is a 501(c)(3) right-wing organization with ties to the Republican Party that describes its mission as bringing "together women in the same community to learn from fact-based research and strengthen their voices in public policy dialogue."
 The organization provides materials and discussion guidelines for "women in the same community to learn from fact-based research and strengthen their voices in public policy dialogue."
 The group claims to be "non-political" and "non-partisan" but admits to having a pro-free-market agenda.
 The idea for The Policy Circle came as a successor to Sylvie Légère's "Rose Friedman Society," named for Rose and Milton Friedman’s Free to Choose.
 Alongside Angela Braly and Kathryn Hubbard, Légère launched The Policy Circle in 2015.
-The organization claims to have 2,301 members from 30 different states as of June 2018.
+The organization claims to have 329 "circles" in 42 different states as of June 2020.

 Meetings are supposed to abide by these "principles": The free-enterprise system works, Social issues are not discussed, "Fact-based dialogue," "Learn from each other," "Each of us are agents of change: We seek to increase the number and power of women who support these ideas," and "What is said in a circle stays in a circle: Circle discussions are “Off the Record.”